 The train station was connected to the mall, which was also connected to the Petronas Twin towers.
 There were no people yet as it had been 8AM on a Sunday.
 We asked directions and finally found the queue for the free tickets after a while.
 The line was very long already but more and more people kept coming in.
 They had me sit down while Barry kept the line for more than an hour.
 It was here where I truly experienced Kuala Lumpur as the City of Scents.
 There were Caucasian families and couples, wealthy-looking arabs, medium to light-skinned Indians, a few Japanese, many Chinese tourists, 2 groups of Filipinos, and 1 group of latinos.
 The waiting area had become crowded and it would've been impossible not to share my side of the marble stairs with someone else.
 The Indians smelled like Indians (a massala of curry and cumin).
 The male arabs smelled slightly of perspiration while the female arabs wore very heavy perfume like Chanel No 5 or White Linen mixed with a very distinct, almost cardamom-like, spicyness.
 The whites, especially the elder ones, really reeked of damp sweat.
 The same went with the darker locals.
 The Asians didn't smell like anything.
+On the topic of scents and the possibility of being heard talking about racial preconceptions, Barry and I decided to come up with aliases for each group just so that we may talk about them more openly and less filtered:

 The Pinoys - "KC" - because Pinoys are so into KC Concepcion nowadays